Apprenticeship

-Apprenticeships are suitable for different stages of your career.
+Apprenticeship training suits different stages of a career.
 Whether you are an experienced worker or just starting out, an apprenticeship gives you the flexibility to combine work and study.
-Develop your skills while working in your own job, either as an employee or as an entrepreneur.
-In addition, apprenticeships include study days at the school and/or online and independent study.
+Develop your skills while working, either as an employee or as an entrepreneur.
+In addition, apprenticeship training includes theoretical studies in a vocational college.

 For the employer, apprenticeship is a practical and work-based way to develop staff skills.